 We recommend using the textual changes suggested by the Bach and the marginal notes of the Vilna Shas.
 This section is devoted to any OTHER important corrections that Acharonim have pointed out in the Gemara, Rashi and Tosfos.

-Rashi 2a (at the end of the page) DH she'Hu b'Oleh v'Yored ד"ה שהוא בעולה ויורד
+Rashi 2a (at the end of the page) DH she'Hu b'Oleh v'Yored ד"ה שהוא בעולה ויורד:

 Should be corrected as suggested by Shitah Mekubetzes #35

-Rashi 2b DH Mishum d'Ketani Seifa ד"ה משום דקתני סיפא
+Rashi 2b DH Mishum d'Ketani Seifa ד"ה משום דקתני סיפא:

 Should be corrected as suggested by Shitah Mekubetzes #26

 (a)Some sins are so severe that they are punished with untimely death.
 There are two types of untimely death that are used as heavenly punishments: Kares, and Misah b'Yedei Shamayim.
 Kares means "being severed" from the world and dying before one's time.
 Misah b'Yedei Shamayim means "death at the hands of heaven."
 These punishments are not administered by the courts, but through divinely administered justice.

 (b)One who deliberately transgresses a commandment that is punishable with either Kares or Misah b'Yedei Shamayim is punished even if there are no witnesses to his act, and even if he was not warned at that time of his transgression that his violation will result in his untimely death.

 1.One who is punished with Kares will die before age 60 (according to Moed Katan 28a, or before the age of 50, according to the Yerushalmi Bikurim 2:1).
 One punished with Misah b'Yedei Shamayim will die after the age of 60 but before his time has come (according to Moed Katan ibid., or before the age of 60, according to the Yerushalmi ibid.)

 2.When one is punished with Kares, even his children (who are minors at the time of his sin) die, and he bears no further children.
-When one is punished with Misah b'Yedei Shamayim, only he is punished and not his children (Yevamos 55a and RASHI there).
-(See, however, RIVA in Tosfos to Yevamos 2a DH Eshes, who maintains that Kares only involves the death of one's children in the two cases where the Torah adds the word "Ariri."
+When one is punished with Misah b'Yedei Shamayim, only he is punished and not his children (Yevamos 55a and RASHI there; see, however, RIVA in Tosfos to Yevamos 2a DH Eshes, who maintains that Kares only involves the death of one's children in the two cases where the Torah adds the word "Ariri."
 However, he might be referring to the death of children who are not minors.)

-(d) For a number of specific sins, the Torah assigns a form of Kares in which the sinner not only dies before his time but is not granted a portion in the World to Come (Sanhedrin 64b, 90b).
+4.In addition to the above, in certain instances a form Kares is prescribed in which the sinner not only dies before his time but is also 'severed' (Nichras) from receiving a portion in the World to Come (see Sanhedrin 64b, 90b).